 In the present study, it was aimed to investigate effect of paint composition on the properties of black automotive windshield glass enamel which can be laminated PVB (polyvinyl butyral) and shaped with sag-bending process [4].

 Glass enamel coatings ensure protection of glue from degradation of sunlight means high level of optical density [5], high chemical and mechanical strentgth, color stability depending on time under UV light, helps many design funcitons, environmentally friendly.
 For this purpose, glass paints having different complex inorganic colour pigments (CICP) , frit , organic medium [6] and additive contents were prepared and applied by silk screen printing [7] on a glass substrate that gives high color, gloss and opacity requirements of design function with high UV protection.
-They were characterized by using spectral and physicochemical characterization techniques such as XRF, XRD, SEM, PSD, viscosity measurement, color colorimetry, glossmeter and optical densometer
+They were characterized by using spectral and physicochemical characterization techniques such as XRF, XRD, SEM, PSD, viscosity measurement, color colorimetry, glossmeter and optical densometer.

 Materials and Methods